 A physical exam may show swelling (edema).

-may reveal large amounts of .
+may reveal a large amount of .
 There may also be some .
-The glomerular filtration rate (the "speed" at which the kidneys cleanse the blood) is usually nearly normal.
+The glomerular filtration rate (the "speed" at which the kidneys cleanse the blood) is often nearly normal.

 Other tests may be done to see how well the kidneys are working and how the body is adapting to the kidney problem.
 These include: